aws-samples/aws-lambda-web-gateway/README.md

 - Automatic handling of base64 encoding/decoding for request/response bodies
 - Built with Rust and Axum for high performance and reliability
 - Health check endpoint for monitoring
-- Flexible configuration via YAML file or command-line arguments
+- Flexible configuration via YAML file or environment variables

 ## Prerequisites